gummybears/gtk4_with_crystal/README.md

 - lesson 07 : Continue lesson06 and added callbacks for New/Open/Save/Close
 - lesson 08 : Refactor lesson07, dry up code into separate classes
 - lesson 09 : Application with a Menubar and menu items and menu actions
+- lesson 10 : Continue lesson09 but now using Gtk::Builder to setup the menu and its actions and introducing menu_accelerators

 To run the code for a lesson, go to corresponding directory.
 Make sure